 It can be.
 Sangria is as sweet as you make it.
 As a general rule, it’s going to be fruity, so start with a dry red wine to keep that sugar content down.
 Pick fruits that lean more tart than sweet (like Granny Smith apples rather than white peaches), add more acidic juice like lemonade, or simply don’t add sugar to your mixture.

 If you’ve got a punch bowl, use it.
-If not, sangria can be served in a simple pitcher (or a pretty one —we love this retro pink cocktail pitcher).
+If not, sangria can be served in a simple pitcher.
 If you’re planning to sip that sangria all day (or save it in your fridge for the whole weekend), go for a punch dispenser.